KomodoPlatform/developer-docs/docs/notary/update-Komodo-manually.md

 ./start
 ```

 Let it resync (check with the getinfo command).
-When it is done resync, start Iguana
+When it is done resyncing, start Iguana

 ```bash
 cd ~/KomodoPlatform/iguana